 8. An adjustment is then made to account for carbon stored in assets (individual properties or combinations of properties) that were sold or purchased during the carbon reporting period.
 In the case of assets that were sold, it is assumed that the removals due to growth and emissions from harvest occur prior to the sale of the properties and are therefore included in the accounts for the reporting period.
-For assets that were purchased during the carbon reporting period it is assumed that there is no growth or harvest in these assets during the reporting period, and so there is no impact of these properties on the estimate of removals or emissions for the period.
-They do, however, contribute to an updated estimate of the closing balance of carbon stored in the estate at the end of the reporting period.
+For assets that were purchased during the carbon reporting period it is assumed that there is no growth in these assets during the reporting period, but that the emissions associated with harvest are included for the period.
+The assets purchased do contribute to an updated estimate of the closing balance of carbon stored in the estate at the end of the reporting period.

-In addition to the components described above, there is a further adjustment incorporated into the carbon estimates to account for changes in modelled inventory (due to remeasurement of forests) and/or changes in the detailed methodology used to estimate carbon stocks (e.g. an updated allometric equation, or adjustment to the way carbon in the debris pool is estimated).
+In addition to the components described above, there is a further adjustment incorporated into the carbon estimates to account for changes in modelled inventory (due to remeasurement of forests) and/or changes in the detailed methodology used to estimate carbon stocks (e.g., an updated allometric equation, or adjustment to the way carbon in the debris pool is estimated).
 This adjustment is reflected as the difference between the closing balance for one reporting period and the opening balance for the subsequent reporting period.